GoodVibe: Security-by-Vibe for LLM-Based Code Generation

 Given a security supervision dataset $\mathcal{D}$ with prompt-secure code pairs and loss function $\mathcal{L}$, neuron-selective optimization seeks to solve a constrained optimization problem:

 This formulation ensures that only security-relevant parameters are updated, while pre-trained representations for syntax, semantics, and general programming logic remain unchanged.

 In transformer architectures, neurons correspond to dimensions of intermediate hidden representations and are implemented as rows of linear projection matrices in attention and feed-forward layers.
-Let $W_l \in \mathbb{R}^{d_{\text{out}} \times d_{\text{in}}}$ denote a weight matrix in layer $l$.
-Neuron-selective optimization restricts updates to a subset of output rows indexed by $\mathcal{S}_l$, which is the set of security neurons for that layer.
+Let $W_l \in \mathbb{R}^{d_{\text{out}} \times d_{\text{in}}}$ denote a weight matrix in layer $l$. \ourname optimization restricts updates to a subset of output rows indexed by security neuron set $\mathcal{S}_l$.
 The weight matrix is decomposed as:

 where $W_l^{\text{base}}$ is the frozen pre-trained weight matrix, and $\Delta W_l$ has nonzero rows only for indices in $\mathcal{S}_l$.
 All other rows of $\Delta W_l$ are constrained to zero, ensuring that updates are localized to security-relevant neurons.